Poets/Writers From Uttar pradesh

 Abdul Halim Sharar

-A prominent scholar, author, translator, and novelist of twentieth century.
-Had a keen eye on the socio-cultural life of Lucknow.
+A prominent scholar, author, translator, and novelist of the twentieth century had a keen eye on the socio-cultural life of Lucknow.

 Ambar Bahraichi